 The biggest challenges employers face are recruiting the right candidate for a job opening.
-Bad hires are really bad for business.
-Recruitment costs can be as high as $40,000 when recruiters add up the preparation process, staff time involved in screening job seekers, and setting up the training needed.
+Bad hires are harmful to businesses.
+Recruitment costs can be as high as $40,000 when recruiters calculate the preparation process, staff time involved in screening job seekers, and setting up the training needed.

 Up to 80 percent of employee turnover is due to bad hiring decisions, says the Harvard Business Review.
 The bad hire can lead to lost productivity, staff, and staff turnover.
-Recruiters will also feel guilt and discouragement when the person does not work out.
+Recruiters will also feel guilty and discouraged when the person does not work out.

 - Recruiters are not trained or experienced in the recruitment process